AdamWaldie/WaldosMissionPack/README.md

 You can always find the most recent quickstart guide at this URL: https://github.com/AdamWaldie/WaldosMissionPack/wiki/Quickstart-Guide

 # Other Information
-- All files are provided with description on their utilisation, their parameters and how you can use them.
+- All files are provided with description on their utilisation and purpose.
 - initPlayerLocal.sqf utilises CBA eventhandlers to provide respawn loadout saving/loading.
 You can choose whether to respawn with starting equipment, or what they died with in that file.
+- Its reccomended that you download Visual Studio Code & Its SQF plugins.
+Itll make any script reading in Arma 3 easier on you! (https://code.visualstudio.com/)

 # Required Addons
 - CBA_A3